International Investment Bank: Soviet era

 IIB was established in 1970 under the auspices of Comecon.
 The agreement establishing it was signed by the member states on 10 July 1970 and registered with the UN Secretariat under number 11417.
 The Bank began its activities on 1 January 1971.
 The member states of the Bank at the time of its foundation were: the People's Republic of Bulgaria, the People's Republic of Hungary, the German Democratic Republic, the Mongolian Democratic Republic, the People's Republic of Poland, the Socialist Republic of Romania, the Union of Soviet Socialist Republics, and the Czechoslovak Socialist Republic.

 After graduating in 1975 from the Moscow Financial Institute majoring in international financial relations, Albert Nikolaevich Belichenko (Альберт Николаевич Беличенко; born 2 July 1931), who is fluent in German, served as Chairman of the Board of the International Investment Bank from 1975 until his retirement in 1993.
 Previously, he was a director on the three-member Board of Directors of Morgenrot AG and, from 1966 to 1969, he headed the Wozchod Handelsbank (Zurich) which was the first Soviet bank in Switzerland opening on 22 June 1966.
 (Note: From 1974 to 1986, Galina Apollonovna Titova (Галина Аполлоновна Титова; 7 April 1923 - 23 August 2017) was fluent in Russian, German, and English and was a deputy Head of Legal Department at the International Investment Bank (IIB) in one source and was a Senior Assistant in the Resources Department of the International Investment Bank from 1975 to 1978 and Head of the Legal Department of the Main Monetary and Economic Department of the USSR State Bank from 1978 to 1986 in other sources.
-While she was at IIB and later during the late 1970s until the late 1980s, she frequently travelled to the Singapore branch of the MosNarBank London which opened on 22 November 1971.
+While she was at IIB and later during the late 1970s until the late 1980s, she frequently travelled to the Singapore branch of the Moscow Narodny Bank which opened on 22 November 1971.
 After those postings, she was a senior Legal Adviser to the Foreign Operations Department of the Central Bank of the Russian Federation from 1997 to 2006.
 Previously from 1957 to 1961, she was a lawyer in the Department of Foreign Operations of the State Bank of the USSR and, from 1961 to 1974, was a deputy in the Legal Department of the Foreign Trade Bank of the USSR.
 In 1948, Titova graduated from the Faculty of Law at Moscow State University and, in 1949, travelled with her husband to the German Democratic Republic (GDR), where she worked as a legal adviser to the reparations department of the Soviet Control Commission (SCC) in East Germany.)